Financial Aid and Scholarships

 - Carolyn Soroka

 Project R2M2: Funded by The California Wellness Foundation - This training grant, funded to faculty members Dr. Nidhi Mahendra and Dr. Shubha Kashinath, offers $500-$1,000 stipends as well as mentoring and training in leadership development, clinical research, and cultural competency.
-Applications are usually invited in the summer.
-Please contact Dr. Mahendra at firstname.lastname@example.org or Dr. Kashinath at email@example.com
+Please contact Dr. Mahendra at email@example.com or Dr. Kashinath at firstname.lastname@example.org for additional information.
+The current application for 2014-2015 is available HERE; deadline to apply is October 1, 2014.

 California Speech Language Hearing Association